Valuation

 Market Price per Share ÷ Book Value per Share

 P/B compares market price to accounting book value.
-A P/B of 3 means investors pay 3x the book value — pricing in future growth, brand value, and intangible assets.
+A P/B of 3 means investors pay 3× the book value.

-How to interpret: IT and pharma have high P/B (5-15x) due to intangible assets.
+How to interpret: IT and pharma have high P/B (5–15×) due to intangible assets.
 PSU banks often trade at P/B below 1.
-Compare within the same sector only.

 Book Value